 BAT has free on-site parking and is two blocks from the Burien Transit Center.

 The directors are Rochelle Flynn and Maggie Larrick, who have co-directed six productions together.

-$100 stipend provided.
+$200 stipend provided.

 Please make audition appointment: [email protected], 206-242-5180.
 Auditions will be held at Burien Actors Theatre, 14501 Fourth Ave S.W., Burien.
-DIRECTIONS.
+Click for directions.

-Actors do not have to be the ages indicated, but must be able to convincingly portray them.
-The intent in casting is to be as historically consistent as possible with the time period, place and circumstances in which the play is set.
+NOTE: The intent in casting is to be as consistent as possible with the time, place and circumstances in which the play is set.
+Actors do not have to be the ages or sex indicated but must be able to convincingly portray them.

 Tania Del Valle (female, late 20s to early 30s): Latina, from New Mexico.
 Tania comes from a working-class family.
 She is a smart, likeable PhD student with a deep passion for the environment and gardening, including the philosophy behind indigenous plants.
 Fit and highly energized even though she is quite pregnant, she is intent on fixing up her yard with a native garden in time for her a BBQ for her husband’s law firm.
 Determined, passionate and positive.
 Speaks a few phrases in Spanish (coaching will be provided as needed).